 Last week I had a few magical experiences on Clubhouse, the new, audio-first social network.
 If you haven’t heard, Clubhouse allows anyone to start a room or a club, discuss any topic, and invite folks to join them in the conversation.

 In this particular instance, I was having lunch when my iPhone notified me that Jason Crawford, the author of the excellent blog Roots of Progress, had just started a room.
-Since it’s a topic I’m interested in, I joined, and before I knew it, Jason had invited me to speak in room that had grown to over 1,000 participants from all around the world.
+Since it’s a topic I’m interested in, I joined, and before I knew it, Jason had invited me to speak in a room that had grown to over 1,000 participants from all around the world.
 Like I said, it’s magical.

 Jason posed a question: how should we measure progress?